Jack-Grogan/DEMToolbox/README.md

 radially and vertically.
 The functionality for both of these functions is the same as the 1d sampling functions discussed above.
 The difference comes in how we implement them.
-For defining samples we need update each particles sample ID at every timestep as opposed to appending a previous states sample ID's.
+For defining samples we need update each particles sample ID at every timestep as opposed to appending a previous state's sample ID's.

 ```python
 import pyvista as pv